dcapape/OffsetsCentral/README.md

 mvn clean compile package
 ```

+Optionally, fill `app.github.token` in `application.properties` with your GitHub token to avoid rate limits.

 ## Usage

 Run the application and go to `http://localhost:8080/offsets` to see the list of offsets.

 <img src="https://i.gyazo.com/0a8ee4cba3accf33999b060ee5f0d402.png">

-Add new repositories in JSON format to the list by adding them to the `repositories` folder.
+Add new repositories to the list by adding them to the `repositories` folder.

 The application will automatically read the offsets from the repositories and add them to the list.

+It manages offsets lists in JSON and INI format.

 <img src="https://i.gyazo.com/5e5622ae58e59a1f02e482d04ec6f887.png">